-As a result of the Medicaid Rate Reform project, ForwardHealth will reduce reimbursement on most claims submitted to ForwardHealth on paper.
+As a result of the Medicaid Rate Reform project, ForwardHealth will reduce reimbursement on most claims submitted to ForwardHealth on paper and received after December 10, 2010.
 Most paper claims will be subject up to a \$1.10 reimbursement reduction per claim.